 - Tachanka (Spetsnaz, Heavy, SMG/SG) - Can deploy his RP-46 Degtyaryov Machine Gun (Mounted LMG) that can be used by any Operator.
 While severely limiting the mobility of the gunner, it has a frontal shield that gives additional protection.

-- Frost (JTF2) - Places a "Welcome Mat" on the floor that will incapacitate (but not kill) enemies who step on it, and prevent them from crawling to safety.
+- Frost (JTF2, Medium, SMG/SG) - Can deploy her Sterling Mk2 LHT "Welcome Mat" trap that immediately downs enemies who traverse it and prevents them from crawling to safety.
 Added on February 2, 2016.

-- Vigil (707th SMB) - Can use a special cloak, the ERC-7, to erase his presence from all camera and drone feeds.
-Will not fool human eyes.
+- Vigil (707th SMB, Light, SMG/SG) - Can use his ERC-7 Electronic Rendering Cloak to hide his presence from all surveillance feeds.
 Added on December 5, 2017.

-- Warden (Secret Service) - High-tech glasses allow him to cancel out the effects of flashbangs and smoke when activated.
+- Warden (Secret Service, Heavy, SMG/SG) - Can use his Glance Smart Glasses to cancel out the effects of flashbangs and gain the ability to see through smoke (while standing still).
 Added on June 11, 2019.

 Downloadable Content (DLC)